-As of April 4, 2014, we had \$3.5 million of outstanding notes assumed in the Mindspeed Acquisition, which accrue interest at 6.5% per annum.
+As of July 4, 2014, we had \$3.5 million of outstanding notes assumed in the Mindspeed Acquisition, which accrue interest at 6.5% per annum.
 The notes are payable at \$4.5 million plus accrued and unpaid interest upon demand by the holder and, if not paid earlier, become due in June 2017.

-We have a long-term technology licensing and transfer commitment that calls for remaining potential payments by us, as of April 4, 2014, of up to \$5.2 million through July 2016.
+We have a long-term technology licensing and transfer commitment that calls for remaining potential payments by us, as of July 4, 2014, of up to \$5.3 million through July 2016.

-The undistributed earnings of our foreign subsidiaries are indefinitely reinvested since we do not intend to repatriate such earnings.
+The undistributed earnings of our foreign subsidiaries are indefinitely reinvested and we do not intend to repatriate such earnings.
 We believe the decision to reinvest these earnings will not have a significant impact on our liquidity.
-As of April 4, 2014, cash held by our foreign subsidiaries was \$26.9 million, which, along with cash generated from foreign operations, is expected to be used in the support of international growth and working capital requirements.
+As of July 4, 2014, cash held by our foreign subsidiaries was \$29.7 million, which, along with cash generated from foreign operations, is expected to be used in the support of international growth and working capital requirements.

-We plan to use our available cash and cash equivalents and potential remaining borrowing capacity under our revolving credit facility for general corporate purposes, including working capital and payoff of debt assumed in the Mindspeed Acquisition.
-We may also use a portion of our cash and cash equivalents and our revolving credit facility, which we may draw on from time to time, for the acquisition of, or investment in, complementary technologies, design teams, products and companies.
-We believe that our cash and cash equivalents and cash generated from operations will be sufficient to meet our working capital requirements for at least the next 12 months.
+We plan to use our available cash and cash equivalents and potential remaining borrowing capacity under our Revolving Facility for general corporate purposes, including working capital.
+We may also use a portion of our cash and cash equivalents and our Revolving Facility, which we may draw on from time to time, for the acquisition of, or investment in, complementary technologies, design teams, products and companies.
+We believe that our cash and cash equivalents, cash generated from operations, and borrowing availability under the Revolving Facility will be sufficient to meet our working capital requirements for at least the next 12 months.